mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

 #### c) Efficiency Grants
 Grant investments in technology and processes that reduce production costs without compromising quality.

-## Section 5.
-Safety Standards, Accountability, and Fraud Prevention

-### 5.1 Minimum Safety Requirements
-Treatments must:
-- Complete Phase 1 trials demonstrating safety.
-- Adhere to Good Manufacturing Practices (GMP).
-- Provide accurate labeling of contents, dosages, and instructions.
-- Engage in ongoing safety and effectiveness monitoring via TOD.

-### 5.2 Adverse Event Monitoring
-Establish systems for:
-- **Reporting:** Direct reporting of adverse events by providers and patients.
-- **Analysis:** Rapid evaluation to identify safety concerns.
-- **Action:** Implement modifications or withdrawals based on data.

-### 5.3 Accountability and Liability
-**Fraud Prevention:**
-- Enforce penalties for data falsification, mislabeling, and non-compliance.
-**Liability Framework:**
-- **Protections:** Limited liability for providers and manufacturers if risks are disclosed and no negligence.
-- **Exceptions:** Liability for fraud, misconduct, or gross negligence.
-- **Compliance:** Protections apply only if reporting and safety obligations are met.

 ## Section 6.
 Insurance Coverage and Cost Transparency

 ### 6.1 Insurance Options